-Changes to this Policy
+Changes to this policy

-We reserve the right to change this policy at any time where it is appropriate for us to do so, we will notify individuals of these changes.

-2. Data Protection Information Governance Framework Background
+- 1.28 We reserve the right to change this policy at any time where it is appropriate for us to do so; we will notify individuals of these changes. - 2.
+Data Protection Information Governance Framework background introduction